 WhatsApp forward feature

-Check your messages twice before sending, because for some strange reason WhatsApp has no Edit button!
-In case of a mistake, you can delete the message for everyone in a limited time period.
+Check your messages twice before sending.
+WhatsApp messages can be edited, but only within 15 minutes of sending.
+After that, you can still delete a message for everyone, but only within a limited time period.
 If you succeed, there will be a corresponding notification.

 Delete for everyone feature in WhatsApp